 No, there is no automatic calculation.
 Marking someone as a speaker only allows you to give them more credit than the course was approved for.
 The provider must calculate the number of hours they should receive and enter those hours for the speaker.

 If the speaker had five (5) or more pages of handouts, they get four (4) times the number of hours they spoke.
 If they had four (4) or fewer handouts, they get two (2) times the number of hours they spoke.
 If they pesent the same CLE at a later date, they receive half as much credit as they did for the original presentation.
 (2.0 hours or 1.0 hours for each hour as the presenter)

 NO. Any subsequest postings to the same attorney for the same course are seen as duplicate postings and are ignored (not posted).
 To correct an erroneously reported attendance amount you MUST contact the CLE Commission and have us delete the incorrect posting.
 Then you can submit the attendance for that attorney again.
 Don't forget to pay the posting fee for the new attendance being reported.

 Check and see if you submitted the batches twice.
 That is generally the problem.
 If you did, you will need to contact us and have us delete the duplicate attendance batch.

 Pull up the course.
 Click on the MAIN tab and look in the notes section.
 The reason(s) for the denial will be listed in this section.

 "CLE Commission" should be sufficient.
 Make sure your provider acronym is showing on the check so we will know where to apply the funds.

-Unlike many states, we do not charge a fee to accredit a course.
+Unlike many states, we do not currently charge a fee to accredit a course.
 The only fees we charge are for posting the attendance.

 Yes.
 So long as you are modifying the original course and attendance has never been submitted for this course number.